Anyone who has shaved long enough understands that it takes some technique, experience, and patience to do the job right.

 We’ll also give you buying and shaving tips and talk about the types of razors available.
 If you like a clean-shaven face – and we encourage you to try growing facial hair if you already haven’t – you need the right tools to do the job.

 With our 7 best razors for men 2017 listed here, we’ll point you in the right direction.

 - Before you buy: 5 things to consider before buying a men’s razor

 - The 7 best razors for men 2017

 - So, you want to use a razor?
-(Illustrated guide)
+(A simple, 6 step illustrated guide)